JosepMariaVila/XRPwallet/README.md

 # Simple-XRP-Wallet
-A simple javascript XRP wallet to check balances and send XRP through an HTML file.
+A simple javascript XRP wallet to check the balance and send XRP.

 Download both files: xrpwallet.js xrpwallet.html